apptainer/apptainer-userdocs/security.rst

    are not enforceable, because if unprivileged user namespaces are available then people could always compile their own copy from source and set their own configuration options.

+-  Supplementary groups are not visible inside of the container.
+That is because unprivileged user namespaces only allow mapping one group.
+   Processes running inside non-suid {command} containers retain the access rights of the supplementary groups assigned outside, but they cannot change the default group.

 -  Since the Linux kernel is subject to a much greater amount of scrutiny than the {Project} setuid software, there have been a greater